BlackWatchuser/github_libraries/MySQL/InnoDB/Indexes/Index_Page_Structures.md

 Before diving into physical structures, it's critical to understand that in InnoDB, everything is an index.
 What does that mean to the physical structure?

-1. Every table has a primary key; if the CREATE TABLE does not specify one, the first non-NULL unique key is used, and failing that, a 48-bit hidden "Row ID" field is automatically added to the table structure and used as the primary key.
+1. **`Every table has a primary key; if the CREATE TABLE does not specify one, the first non-NULL unique key is used, and failing that, a 48-bit hidden "Row ID" field is automatically added to the table structure and used as the primary key`**.
 Always add a primary key yourself.
 The hidden one is useless to you but still costs 6 bytes per row.

-2. The "row data" (non-PRIMARY KEY fields) are stored in the PRIMARY KEY index structure, which is also called the "clustered key".
+2. **`The "row data" (non-PRIMARY KEY fields) are stored in the PRIMARY KEY index structure, which is also called the "clustered key"`**.
 This index structure is keyed on the PRIMARY KEY fields, and the row data is the value attached to that key (as well as some extra fields for MVCC).

 3. Secondary keys are stored in an identical index structure, but they are keyed on the KEY fields, and the primary key value (PKV) is attached to that key.